 Next on our list was a wine produced by Vigna Petrussa Friulano ($25.99), an area in Italy in the northern region near the Austrian and Slovenia borders.
-This indigenous grape, the Picolit grape varietal, produces a very low yield and is air dried for several months before aging in barrels for two and a half years.
-The Picolit is a precious commodity and difficult to find.
-The Picolit grape often times is left to dry long enough to create a sweet wine.
-This was not.
-We noticed floral notes and a very delicate wine.
+The Friulano grape is the flagship white wine of Friuli.
+It is actually the sauvignonasse grape, a cultivar from Bordeaux.
+We noticed floral notes along with herbal notes.
 I paired it with a Salmon and Cream Cheese Canape that we all decided did not work.
 The canape overwhelmed the delicate wine.
 It needs to be paired with a white fish or light pasta.

 Vigna Petrussa also produces a Ribolla Gialla ($25.99), another indigenous grape varietal.
 The first thing we noticed was the lemon-lime green color.
 On the palate we tasted white fleshed fruits and flowers.
 We felt the perfect pairing was the Honey and Walnut Covered Baked Brie with Apple.
 The Shrimp Ceviche and Pita Chips also worked well with this wine.